ocgg/mdr/MD_SUMMARY.md

     # If specified, the language appears at the top right of that block.
     # Until I make something more user-friendly, you can change options passed
     # to bat in lib/blocks/codeblock.rb (i.e. theme, show line number etc.)
-    msg = "bat is a really cool tool that can highlight your code in terminal" {msg:, link: "https://github.com/sharkdp/bat"}
+    msg = "bat is a really cool tool that can highlight code in the terminal"

+    {msg:, link: "https://github.com/sharkdp/bat"}
 end
 ```

 ## Lists

-### Unordered
+### Unordered (with Nina Simone)

 - I ain't got:
   * no home